May 20, 2022 3 min read

 And we have so many questions - Will I be able to hold the baby well?
 How will I bathe the baby?
 How can I ensure the baby is healthy?
 Will I be able to breastfeed?

-Having all these questions combined with the excitement of becoming a mother and you can sometimes feel overwhelmed.
+Having all these questions combined with the excitement of becoming a mother you can sometimes feel overwhelmed.
 But do not worry.
 There are ways for us to prepare ourselves and be ready for all the excitement and challenges that come with motherhood.

-And this is why we dropped by the Thomson ParentCraft Centre in Singapore to look at a holistic approach to preparing for motherhood well in time.
+This is why we dropped by the Thomson ParentCraft Centre in Singapore to look at a holistic approach to preparing for motherhood well in time.

 The front reception greeted us with warm smiles as we entered the clinic.
 We met Ms. Sun Rong, a lactation consultant from Thomson ParentCraft Centre.
 She has shared some great insights about baby care and breastfeeding with us.